FlUxIuS/p0f3plus/README.md

 To fingerprint a PCAP file, the `pcaprint.py` can be used in two different ways:

-* the classic way that printis each frames like p0f3 do;
+* the classic way that prints each frames like p0f3 do;
 * or to aggregate services in a XML.

 Additionnal information are added to p0f3 signatures if some data are